 It’s Important To Know The Difference.

-There are only seven accredited naturopathic medical schools in North America, each with rigorous admissions requirements—an undergraduate degree and premedical studies, followed by four to five years of full-time, in-residence training.
-To practice, we must pass two state board examinations.
+There are only seven accredited naturopathic medical schools in North America.
+Admission requires an undergraduate degree and premedical coursework, followed by four to five years of full-time in-residence medical training, plus two national board exams for licensure.

 You can learn more about this on the American Association of Naturopathic Physicians Website.